theamazingdrew/HowToVote/Test.md

-Adding some sample text to test how the changes will reflect in github.
+Adding some sample text to test how these changes will reflect in github.

+Added more text.
+Made a few tweaks.
+Copied and pasted evertying.